Dapaong

 Dapaong (also known as Dapaongo or Dapango) is a city in northern Togo and prefecture seat of Tône in the Savanes Region, of which it is also the capital.
 It had a population of 58,071 at the 2010 Census.
 It is situated 638 km north of the capital Lomé, near the border with Burkina Faso.
 It is a market town and has a small museum.

 Economy

 Dapaong plays a strategic role in the trade of West Africa because it occupies a privileged place for the transit of goods to Burkina Faso, Benin and Niger.
 The local economy is therefore one of the most important in Togo.
 The economic center of the city is the market with various shops which sell fabric, millet and sheep.
 The main sources of income are from craft manufacturing, trade and livestock, and agriculture (including cotton, millet, corn, tomato (dry season or against-season) and jatropha cultivation.
 Since the 2000s, the tomato cultivation has intensified around Dapaong exporting to Lome a significant amount of its production.

+Sports

+Foadam Dapaong is a Togolese football club based in Dapaong.
+They play in the two division in Togolese football, the Togolese Championnat League 2.